NextronSystems/asgard-manual/usage/known-issues.rst

 Due to a bug in the installer of our ASGARD Agent, there is a possibility that the configuration file (``asgard2-agent.yaml``) gets renamed but not replaced by a more current version.
-This usually happens if the agent installer is being run a second time, after the agent is aready installed.
+This usually happens if the agent installer is being run a second time, after the agent is already installed.
 In some rare cases this can also happen when the agent is being updated via your ASGARD.
 All together, this leaves the agent in an undesirable state, which will cause no tasks/jobs to be executed due to the missing config file (task will be in ``Pending`` state